-The complete set of IMF Direction of Trade Statistics, IMF International Financial Statistics, Balance of Payments Statistics and Government Finance Statistics are available free via the Economic and Social Data Service, which requires using you university/college username and password (you will have to register first: details are given on the site).
+The complete set of IMF Direction of Trade Statistics, International Finance Statistics, Balance of Payments Statistics, Government Finance Statistics and World Economic Outlook are available free via the Economic and Social Data Service, which requires using your university/college username and password (you will have to register first: details are given on the site).

 The statistics section of the WTO site contains a number of databases and publications providing extensive access to trade and tariff data.

-An excellent annual publication, which you can download as PDF or Excel files, is International Trade Statistics.
-This "offers a comprehensive overview of the latest developments in world trade, covering the details of merchandise trade by product and trade in commercial service".
+An excellent annual publication, which you can download as PDF or Excel files, is World Trade Statistical Review.
+This "provides a detailed analysis of the latest developments in world trade".
 For the latest volume see:

 The United Nations Conference on Trade and Development (UNCTAD) site has an online statistical database, UNCTADstat.
-This contains data on international trade, foreign direct investment (FDI), commodity prices, economic trends, population and labour, external financial resources and maritime transport.
+This contains data on international trade, balance of payments (including foreign direct investment (FDI)), inflation and exchange rates, commodity prices, GDP, population and labour, productive capacities, transport costs, the digital and creative economies and maritime transport.

-You can also download the World Investment Report in PDF files at:
+You can also download the annual World Investment Report in PDF files at:

 The above report contains many tables on global and regional FDI, cross-border mergers and acquisitions (M&As) and transnational corporations (TNCs).

-The Annexes to the World Investment Report contain a range of additional FDI, M&A and TNC statistics that can be downloaded as 29 Excel files.
+The Annexes to the World Investment Report (scroll down on the WIR page) contain a range of additional FDI, M&A and TNC statistics that can be downloaded as 20 Excel files.

 The Bank for International Settlements is "an international organisation which fosters international monetary and financial cooperation and serves as a bank for central banks".
 From the hub part of the site you can access the websites of each of the world's central banks.

 There is also a substantial statistical section.
-It is the best source for data on nominal and real exchange rate indices (covering 59 currencies).
-It uses narrow indices with data going back to 1963 and broad indices with data going back to 1994.
-In each case data are available in Excel format or, using CSV, "produced using stats.bis.org, the new interactive application for accessing BIS statistical data".
+It is the best source for data on nominal and real exchange rate indices.
+It uses narrow indices (comprising 26 and 27 economies for the nominal and real indices, respectively) with data going back to 1964, and broad indices (comprising 61 economies) with data going back to 1994.
+In each case data are available in Excel format.
+Alternatively you can download all the files as a single CSV file.